 - Join the crew on join the story?

 - Join the crew.
-After Kinemon mistaking Violet for Kunoichi, I am pretty sure that there are kunoichi in One Piece world, moreover they seem to live in Wano or somewhere near it, because Kinemon (and samurais in general) are said to be lacking common knowledge about everything other than their island and what is located near it.
-So I am sure that Kinemon is interacting with them or at least knows about them, to the point of mistaking someone for them, because they live somwhere near Wano or in Wano itself.
+After Kinemon mistaking Violet for Kunoichi, I am pretty sure that there are kunoichi in One Piece world, moreover, they seem to live in Wano or somewhere near it, because Kinemon (and samurais in general) are said to be lacking common knowledge about everything other than their island and what is located near it.
+So I am sure that Kinemon is interacting with them or at least knows about them, to the point of mistaking someone for them, because they live somewhere near Wano or in Wano itself.
 And it was said by Oda that the next saga is exactly about Wano =D

 - Trafalgar D. Water Law

 - Guy, it is like you took the words right from my mouth!
 I completely agree with everything what you've said.
 Want to also add that she had a mysterious tatoo on her hand in a flashback, which was never explained.